houk-ms/ConnectionTemplates/src/azure_iac/bicep_templates/readme.md

 1. main.parameters.json

     This file contains the parameters that requires user input.
+    - Azure AI Bot Service
+      An Azure AI Bot Service requires the client ID and the client secret of the registered app for Microsoft Entra identity provider.
+    - Azure Database for PostgreSQL servers
+      An Azure Database for PostgreSQL servers requires the user name and the password of the database administrator.
+    - Azure SQL
+      An Azure SQL Database requires the user name and the password of the database administrator.
+    - Azure Azure Database for MySQL servers
+      An Azure Database for MySQL servers requires the user name and the password of the database administrator.

 ## Next Step